 - HD – This was an excitement trade thinking the market as a whole was going to correct that day and it ended up being a dud too.
 By the end of the day I was down 2% and decided to hold it overnight.
 MISTAKE!!!
 My 3% floor hit on Thursday.

-So those are my 2 big mistakes for the week that caused my 4 week winning streak to be snapped.
+So those are the 2 big mistakes for the week that caused the 4 week winning streak to end.
 On the other hand, I hit over 1% on KEY, MTG and JBL.
 I also had a few small profits in GS, BAC, GNTX and STX.

 Bottom line is that the streak is over at 4.
 My account balance at the end of the week was $29,006.51.
 Included in that is a withdrawal of $191.74, which will be used to give to my church to meet a pledge I made to give 20% of all my gains.
 So needless to say I have some ground to make up this week in the amount of $1,411.54.
 I believe it’s very doable as long as I eliminate mistakes like MCK and HD from this week.
 There will be plenty of opportunities on either side with earnings season continuing.
 Finally, I will be posting my activity on Twitter @_imstocks and StockTwits @imstocks since I know it’s hard to wait for the weekly recap.
 So to updates throughout the week so be sure to follow me to see how my trades are doing.